-It happens at compile time.
-It h inding Inis type of binding is also called early binding.
+Static Binding Dynamic Binding It happens at compile time.
+This type of binding is also called early binding.
 It takes place when all the information needed to call a function is known during compile time.
 It is achieved during normal function calls, like function overloading or operator overloading.
 It is faster in execution, and the function call is resolved before run time.
-It provides less flexibility as compared to appens at run time.
-I type of binding is also called late ing.
-I type of binding is also called late ing.
-I type of binding is also called late ing.
-I type of binding is also called late ing.
-I type of binding is also called late I type of bindin
+It provides less flexibility as compared to dynamic binding.
+It happens at run time.
+This type of binding is also called late binding.
+It takes place when all the information needed to call a function is not known during compile time.
+It is achieved with the help of virtual functions.
+It is slower in execution, but the function call is resolved during run time.
+It provides more flexibility as compared to static binding.